ChiChou/mistune/index.md

 ### Hardened JIT

-Hardened Just-in-Time compiler leverages special system registers to implement `W^X` policy to JITed code, to protect it from being altered by arbitrary memory read and write.
+Hardened Just-in-Time compiler leverages special system registers to implement `W^X` policy to JIT-ed code, to protect it from being altered by arbitrary memory read and write.
 The exploit had arbitrary shellcode successfully executed.
+Besides, this could have been the highest privilege that the shellcode could get after `jsc` executable had been dropped from iOS.

-### Other WebKit mitigations
+### Others

 As the exploit was not really targetting WebKit itself, protections like Gigacage, PACCage, StructureID Randomization are not the main concerns.

-### Objective-C Runtime
+Instead, it totally relies on Objective-C runtime to build all the primitives.
 Objective-C has introduced several little-known protections, including runtime obfuscation and randomization.
-The exploit involves Objective-C runtime features and has bypassed some of them at the time of the competition.
+The exploit has bypassed some of them at the time of the competition.

-I'm so glad to see some new improvement by 14.5 effectively stops many of them after the report.
+Glad to see some new improvement by 14.5 effectively stops many of them after the report.

+## Acknowledgement

+I would like to thank the organizer of TianfuCup for hosting the event and helping with the disclosure.
+Also thank Apple product security team for reviewing the issues and shipping the patches within reasonable time.

+The dynamic logo was created with [PhotoMesh](https://photomosh.com/).
+Impressive tool!